ajurasz/zed/README.md

 Zed is based on the many of the upstream open-source projects supported by [Red Hat](http://www.redhat.com).
 If you need enterprise-level support those components used in Zed - you can buy it from Red Hat.

+### ThingsCloud

+ThingsCloud is the Zed distribution dedicated to be installed without additional custom development (i.e. in the pure cloud form).
+More details are available here - [here](https://github.com/hekonsek/zed/blob/master/docs/thingscloud.md).

 ### What's new in the latest Zed?

 Are you curious what's new in the latest release of Zed?
 Check out our [changelog](https://github.com/hekonsek/zed/blob/master/docs/changelog.md).